Stuycs-K/final-project-09-shkolnik-simon-chau-brian/PRESENTATION.md

 ### Echo hiding

-The data is embed into the audio by creating an echo of the host signal.
-This echo is a resonace which is then added on top of this host audio which allows it to blend into the audio and makes it impossible for human ear to hear.
+The data is embed into the audio by creating an echo of the host audio.
+This echo is a resonace frequency which is then added on top of this host audio.The biggest benefit of echo hiding is that it is hard to detect on a spectrogram, but the audio can be changed by this method.
+This would cause the audio to sound a bit warped, cluing the listener in that there is something hidden.
+Therefore this method requires good quality audio.

 ## Encoding Audio Using Inaudible Frequencies